-Newly qualified teachers will normally be paid initially on the first point of the scale but may be paid on a higher point if they have previous experience relevant to their role.
+A SEN allowance of no less than £2.270 and no more than £4.479 of the scale but may be paid on a higher point if they have previous experience relevant to their role.

 Under normal circumstances teachers are unlikely to move posts for a lower salary.
 However in certain situations e.g. redundancy or moving to a new geographical area, a teacher may be prepared to accept a post at a lower salary in order to gain alternative employment.